oneapi-src/oneAPI-samples/Libraries/oneDNN/dpcpp_interoperability/README.md

 This sample demonstrates programming for Intel(R) Processor Graphics with SYCL extensions API in oneDNN.

-With this sample you will learn:
+With this code sample, you will learn:
 * How to create a GPU or CPU engine.
 * How to create a memory descriptor/object.
 * How to create a SYCL kernel for data initialization.